 Tom’s full length play ADAM & YOSHI is a finalist in The 2nd Annual McKinney Repertory Theatre New Play Competition in McKinney, Texas, one of three finalist for the 2013 New American Playwrights Development Program at the Utah Shakespearean Festival and won the 2012 Make the House Roar Prize for Comic Plays at the Lionheart Theater in Georgia.

-Cavanaugh has been a member of the Dramatists Guild of America, Inc. since 1998 and is currently living in Hollywood.
+Cavanaugh has been a member of the Dramatists Guild of America, Inc. since 1998 and is currently living on the east coast.

 ONE OF OURS Action ⋄ Drama What do you do when you think you're working for the good guys, but turns out you're really working for the bad guys and... they're all your family members, what do you do?
 A Cop drama with some serious twists!
 Loosely based on a true story!